Primary page content

 This catastrophic event happened a stone’s throw from Deptford Town Hall, now an important building used for teaching by Goldsmiths, University of London.

-The people’s history dimension of this event is more bound up with the history of Goldsmiths than has hitherto been fully appreciated.
+The people’s history dimension of this event is more bound up with the history of Goldsmiths than has hitherto been fully realised.

 Goldsmiths now owns the site of the former St James’s Church, which has been converted into gallery and teaching spaces and is part of the memorial and human geography of what happened in the Second World War.